 When Wappapello Lake enters flood stage, lake facilities, USFS and MDC lands, as well as private property are all impacted.
-Eighty-three tracts of land have been identified that would flood at 400 Feet.
-Currently, eleven separate flowage easements (162.7 acres of private land) are in place allowing the Corps to occasionally flood these lands.
+Eighty-three tracts of land have been identified that would flood at 400 feet NGVD.
+Currently, thirty-two separate flowage easements (172.68 acres of private land) are in place allowing the Corps to occasionally flood these lands.